RuihanGao/2019Summer/README.md

 * Try to open CARLA from UnrealEngine. `(base) ruihan@depend-XPS8930:~/UnrealEngine_4.22/Engine/Binaries/Linux$ ./UE4Editor`.
 It takes some time at 10%, 45% but will get it.
 However, when I try to open the project, it fails. <br/>
 Try to build CARLA from source but get error "clang 7 is required, but it's not installed.
 Util/BuildTools/Linux.mk:110: recipe for target 'setup' failed. make: *** [setup] Error 1" at `make launch`
-So try to install clang7
+So try to install clang7 ([How to install clang6 on Ubuntu16](https://blog.kowalczyk.info/article/k/how-to-install-latest-clang-6.0-on-ubuntu-16.04-xenial-wsl.html))
 ```
 wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key | sudo apt-key add -
 sudo apt-add-repository "deb http://apt.llvm.org/bionic/ llvm-toolchain-bionic-7 main"